Amon Miyamoto

-He made his North American opera-directing debut in 2007 with Tan Dun's TEA: A Mirror of Soul (U.S. premiere) at the Santa Fe Opera.

-His recent works in New York include THE TEMPLE OF THE GOLDEN PAVILION at Lincoln Center Festival.
-His European opera credits include: THE MAGIC FLUTE (Landestheater Linz in Austria), LE PAVILLON D’OR (Opéra national du Rhin in France), PARSIFAL, and MADAME BUTTERFLY (Semperoper Opera House in Germany) which is also planned for San Francisco Opera in 2023, and the Royal Danish Theatre in Copenhagen in 2024.

 Miyamoto made his directing debut with his original musical I Got Merman, winning the National Performing Arts Festival Award.
 He is a recipient of the Matsuyo Akimoto Award of the Asahi Performing Arts Awards.
 He served as the inaugural artistic director of Kanagawa Arts Theater (KAAT) from 2010 to 2014.

+Amon made his North American opera-directing debut in 2007 with the US premiere of Tan Dun's Tea: A Mirror of Soul at the Santa Fe Opera.
+His recent works in New York include The Temple of the Golden Pavilion at Lincoln Center Festival.
+His European opera credits include: The Magic Flute (Landestheater Linz in Austria), Le Pavillon d’Or (Opéra national du Rhin in France), Parsifal, and Madame Butterfly (Semperoper in Germany) which is also planned for the San Francisco Opera in 2023 and the Royal Danish Theatre in Copenhagen in 2024.
+He directed the pre-Broadway world premiere of The Karate Kid: The Musical on May 25, 2022, in St. Louis.